phreakyphoenix/Explainable-Diabetic-Retinopathy-Detection/README.md

 ## Goals
 1. To detect the various stages of diabetic retinopathy, especially in the early stages, ie. NPDR with high levels of accuracy.
+2. To accurately warn patents in case of early stage or non-prioliferative DR.
+3. *Now we wish to make the AI explainable, capable of not only making the predictions but actually detecting each anomaly and wighing them in to announce its final label and being able to argue or prove why it is right.*

 ## Existing Research